coldshrine/study-notes/books/designing-data-intensive-applications.md

 A system is _Byzantine fault-tolerant_ if it continues to operate correctly even if some of the nodes are malfunctioning.
 * Aerospace environments
 * Multiple participating organisations, some participants may attempt ot cheat or defraud others

+## Consistency and consensus

+The simplest way of handling faults is to simply let the entire service fail.
+We need to find ways of _tolerating_ faults.